-Why Do I Need A Base For My Shed?admin
+Why Do I Need A Base For My Shed?webhouse

-One of the most obvious reasons to install a shed base is to create a nice, steady, flat surface for the structure that will sit on top of it.
-If your shed is on a slope – even a very slight one – items may slide or roll across the floor and an uneven amount of stress will be placed on certain areas and joints, making the structure more prone to wear, tear and damage and generally shortening its lifespan.
+One of the most obvious reasons to install a shed base is to create a flat and steady surface for the structure to sit on.
+If your shed is on a slop – even if this is very slight – items may slide or roll across the floor, with an uneven amount of stress being placed on certain areas and joints.
+This makes the structure fundamentally unsafe and more prone to wear, tear, and damage, generally shortening its lifespan.

-Over the time, the weight of a shed that is not protected by a base may cause the structure to appear to lean.
+Over time, the weight of the shed that is not protected by a base may cause the structure to appear to lean.
 This could be a result of the walls missing proper support, or you may notice that one side of it is sinking into the ground.
-This will cause considerable damage both to the shed and your garden which could be long-lasting.
+This will cause considerable damage to both the shed and your garden which could be long-lasting.

-Finally, your shed will look neater and sturdier with a base.
-Without one, the structure will look a little strange and uneven – particularly if it leans – spoiling the well-rounded garden building that you are looking for.
+Finally, your shed will look neater and sturdier with a strong base.
+Without one, the structure will look a little strange and uneven – especially if it leans – spoiling the well-rounded garden building that you are looking for.
 It will also give the impression of a flimsy temporary feature as opposed to a structure that is here to stay.
-A base can help to finish off the design in a visually pleasing manner, attractively tying the shed into its surroundings.
+A base can help to finish off the design in a visually pleasing manner, attractively trying the shed into its surroundings.

-If you’d like to find out more about effectively and safely erecting a shed in your garden or yard, all you need to do is to contact the specialists at Solid Sheds today on 01695 51442.
-Alternatively, you can use the handy form that can be found here on their website.
-The company has sites all across the United Kingdom, so you can pop in at any time to see what they have to offer.
-Depending on its location, a Solid Sheds site is usually open between 9 am and 5.30 pm throughout the week, so check online to see when is best to contact your nearest outlet.
+Would you like to find out more about effectively and safely erecting a shed in your garden or yard?
+If so, all you need to do is contact the specialists at Solid Sheds today on 01695 51442.
+Alternatively, you can use the handy contact form that can be found on site.
+We have sites all across the United Kingdom, so be sure to pop into your nearest branch to see what they have to offer.
+Depending on its location, a Solid Sheds site is usually open been 9am and 5:30pm throughout the week, so check online to see when is best to contact your nearest outlet.